 - Visit the Clear the Air in the Southern Adirondacks (CASA) webpage for more information on how to Take Action.

 - Visit the NYSARH.org website to view their Advocacy Toolkit

 New York State Prevention Agenda

-The New York State Department of Health Prevention Agenda 2013-2018 is a blueprint for state and local action to improve the health of New Yorkers.
+The New York State Department of Health Prevention Agenda 2019-2024 is a blueprint for state and local action to improve the health of New Yorkers.
 It guides regional health planning activities and resources.
-This is integral to ARHN initiatives which support activities related to the NYS DOH Prevention Agenda 2013-2018.
+This is integral to ARHN initiatives that support activities related to the NYS DOH Prevention Agenda 2019-2024.

 Community Health Assessment (CHA) Committee

-The ARHN Community Health Assessment (CHA) Committee is made up of representatives from twelve hospitals and local public health departments from seven counties who contract each year with the ARHN/AHI for community health assessment services.
-Representatives from Adirondack Health, , Essex County Public Health, Franklin County Public Health, Fulton County Public Health, Glens Falls Hospital, Hamilton County Public Health, Nathan Littauer Hospital & Nursing Home, UVM Health Network – Alice Hyde Medical Center, UVM Health Network – Champlain Valley Physicians Hospital, UVM Health Network – Elizabethtown Community Hospital, Warren County Health Services and Washington County Health Services are all committee members.
-Since 2002, the ARHN has coordinated this multi-county, regional stakeholder committee to support community health planning and assessment, including capacity development, provision of decision-making resources/tools and leveraging collaborative partnerships/resources to address identified regional priorities.
+The ARHN Community Health Assessment (CHA) Committee is made up of representatives from thirteen hospitals and local public health departments from seven counties who contract each year with ARHN/AHI for community health assessment services.
+Representatives from Adirondack Health, Clinton County Health Department, Essex County Public Health, Franklin County Public Health, Fulton County Public Health, Glens Falls Hospital, Hamilton County Public Health, Nathan Littauer Hospital & Nursing Home, University of Vermont Health Network – Alice Hyde Medical Center, University of Vermont Health Network – Champlain Valley Physicians Hospital, University of Vermont Health Network – Elizabethtown Community Hospital, Warren County Health Services, and Washington County Health Services are all committee members.
+Since 2002, ARHN has coordinated this multi-county, regional stakeholder committee to support community health planning and assessment, including capacity development, provision of decision-making resources/tools, and leveraging collaborative partnerships/resources to address identified regional priorities.

 Regional Health Assessment Reports